Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/review.md

 :angry: releases to be ready

 Even if we only focus on the "Prep for launch" release, apart from the tasks, you still have a lot to do.
 You can stop here, just like this guide.
-Or you can play around and and see if you can get this release looked 100% ready.
+Or you can play around and and see if you can get this release 100% ready.

 ??? tip "SPOILERS: Hints to finish the release"
     Want some help about what you need to do, to get everything looking great?
 We've got you!